by O. Leo Butterworth

 2 Stuckup functionalists of the British school are a liter bit suspicious of this classificiation as being to eggnocentric.

 4 I tried this once, but it was hard to pick out the hairs.
 You are better off to just open a can of SPAM, the anthropologis's best friend in the field.
 That's right.
 The can can be used to cut hides or store pollen samples.
 The SPAM itself has such a disgusting smell that it will keep bothersome children away and allow you to write up your fieldnotes in peace.
 It can also be rubbed in your hair to discourage lice and native barbers who somnambulate.

 5 My dissedinterpretation fieldwork was supported by a generous grant from the P.U.
 Foundation in their "Global Bovine Studies" program.

-6 The meringe feast comes in several flavors; the one I attended was a lemon.
-It is part of the pie-in-the-sky cosmology which evolved out of the rigors of nomadic dairy herding.
+6 The meringu feast comes in several flavors; the one I attended was a lemon.
+It is part of the pie-in-the-sky cosmology which evolved out of the cheesy rigors of nomadic dairy herding.

 7 Some anthropologists find the concept of glass structure too transparent and would replace it with a no-deposit, no-return term such as carton.

 8 The Cream of the Society are said to have originated in the north where the temperature is usually below freezing (Baskin and Robins 1983)